 He even tried out as a footballer – being offered a £25 a week contract by Matt Busby at Manchester United.
 But after doing some odd jobs at a local theatre, he caught the acting bug – and after considering the limited career football may offer, he decided to give this acting ‘lark’ a go – and that turned out pretty well.

 He was in London competing in the Mr Universe competition in 1953 when he heard parts were going in the chorus of a production of the musical South Pacific.
 By the following year, he was playing the role of Lieutenant Buzz Adams.
-Connery made the first of many appearances as a film extra in the 1954 movie Lilacs in the Spring.
+Sean Connery made the first of many appearances as a film extra in the 1954 movie Lilacs in the Spring.
 He then embarked on many smaller roles in film and television for the next few years, including a turn as a gangster in an episode of Dixon of Dock Green.

 His first leading role was in a BBC TV movie called Blood Money (1957) in which he portrayed a boxer whose career is in decline, but whose corrupt manager keeps putting him back in the ring.
 By now, he was gaining the attention of producers and directors, most notably Cubby Broccoli and Harry Saltzman, the producers who recently acquired the rights for Ian Fleming’s James Bond.